 RESPIRATORY ETIQUETTE: COVER YOUR COUGH OR SNEEZE

 Students are instructed to cover their mouth and nose with their sleeve or a tissue when coughing or sneezing and should dispose of tissues in the trash receptacles and wash or sanitize their hands immediately afterward.
-The MDH “Cover Your Cough” posters are displayed prominently across campus to remind everyone of the importance of this behavior
+The MDH “Cover Your Cough” posters are displayed prominently across campus to remind everyone of the importance of this behavior.

 SOCIAL (PHYSICAL) DISTANCING

 Physical distancing (minimum of six feet) must be maintained whenever possible in the workplace through engineering and administrative controls.
-The following controls will be reassessed, modified, and expanded as needed
+The following controls will be reassessed, modified, and expanded as needed.

 Physical Methods: